5atchm1n/dotfiles/README.md

 **each file is commented so you get what each command does !!**

-.vimrc is my configuration file for VIM
+**.vimrc** is my configuration file for VIM

+the first block of settings are globally accepted as being "the best" -- the rest is just my personal taste feel free to read google and find more stuff you like.

-.zshrc is the aliases and settings for OH-MY-ZSH
+**.zshrc** is the aliases and settings I like to use for OH-MY-ZSH *go to the end of the doc* so i can get to different files or folders quickly or commands i feel i type all the time

 *this last one is probably not necessary but I think its cool af*

-c.vim is a syntax file to highlight struct types according to the norm of Ecole 42 ~/.vim/syntax/c.vim
+c.vim is a syntax file to highlight struct types according to the norm of Ecole 42 *this file could definately be made to highlight ft_ that we have to code* I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is the only lib we can use !!
+~/.vim/syntax/c.vim

-At some point I should make a script to install and add all this stuff :)
+At some point I should make a script to install and add all this stuff :) --*maybe you can do it*